Degree Fields

 Industry Forecast

-Employment is projected to decline, and applicants for jobs are expected to face keen competition.
-Although output is expected to grow, wage and salary employment in the chemical manufacturing industry, excluding pharmaceuticals and medicine, is projected to decline by 16 percent.
-The expected decline in employment growth can be attributed to trends affecting the U.S. and global economies.
-A number of factors will influence chemical industry employment, such as more efficient production processes, increased plant automation, the state of the national and world economy, company mergers and consolidation, increased foreign competition, the shifting of production activities to foreign countries, and environmental health and safety concerns and legislation.
+Although output is expected to grow, wage and salary employment in the chemical manufacturing industry, excluding pharmaceuticals, is projected to decline by 13 percent over the 2008-18 period, compared to 11 percent growth projected for all industries combined.
+The expected decline in employment can be attributed to trends affecting the U.S. and global economies.
+A number of factors will influence chemical industry employment, including technological advances that have enabled plant automation and more efficient chemical processes that have affected the production process, the state of the national and world economy, company mergers and consolidation, increased foreign competition, the shifting of production activities to foreign countries, and environmental health and safety concerns and legislation.
 Another trend in the chemical industry is the rising demand for specialty chemicals.
-Chemical companies are finding that, in order to remain competitive, they must differentiate their products and produce specialty chemicals, such as advanced polymers and plastics designed for customer-specific uses--for example, a durable body panel on an automobile.
+Chemical companies are finding that, in order to remain competitive, they must differentiate their products and produce specialty chemicals, such as advanced polymers and plastics designed for customer-specific uses -- for example, a durable body panel on an automobile.

 Related Degree Fields